Meet the Team

 Clinician - Oxford

-Jamie Mascolo, LCSW
+Jamie Mascolo, LCSW, SSW

-I am a Licensed Master Social Worker with a Master of Social Work degree from Sacred Heart University.
+I am a Licensed Clinical Social Worker with a Master of Social Work degree from Sacred Heart University.
 With over five years of clinical experience, I have had the privilege of working with individuals, couples, children, and adolescents from diverse backgrounds, helping them navigate their personal journeys toward healing and growth.
 I am certified in Gottman Level 1 and incorporate evidence-based modalities such as the Gottman Method, Cognitive Behavioral Therapy (CBT), and Emotionally Focused Therapy (EFT) to address relationship challenges, emotional struggles, and developmental concerns.
 My approach is holistic and person-centered, focusing on creating a safe, supportive space where clients can explore their unique experiences and work toward meaningful change.

 Outside of my professional work, I enjoy spending time with my dog, family, and friends, finding joy in life’s simple moments.